rsmmr/install-clang/README.md

     > clang++ --std=c++11 --stdlib=libc++ test.cc -o a.out && ./a.out
     Hello, Clang!

-By default, install-clang currently installs the 8.0 release branches of the relevant llvm.org projects.
-Adding `-m` on the command line instructs the script to use the current git master versions instead.
-The script downloads all the sources from the corresponding git repositories and compiles the pieces as needed.
-Other OSs than macOS, and Linux are not currently supported.
+By default, install-clang currently installs the 9.0 release branch of https://github.com/llvm (the "mono repository").
+Adding `-m` on the command line instructs the script to use the current git master version instead.
+The script downloads the source code from GitHub and compiles the pieces as needed.
+Other OSs than macOS and Linux are not currently supported.

 The script also has an update option `-u` that allows for catching up with upstream repository changes without doing the complete compile/install-from-scratch cycle again.
-Note, however, that unless coupled with `-m`, this flag has no immediate effect since the git versions to use are hardcoded to the Clang/LLVM release versions.
+Note, however, that unless coupled with `-m`, this flag has no immediate effect since the git versions to use are hardcoded to the Clang/LLVM release version.

 Doing a self-contained Clang installation is a bit more messy than one would hope because the projects make assumptions about